This article was rewritten on January 20, 2025.

 Once installed, the free version of Yoast SEO adds an analysis box to every page and post on your website for which it’s enabled.
 This box is visible on the backend, where you edit each piece of content.

-The Yoast box has three tabs: SEO, Readability, and Social.
-I’m only going to focus on the SEO and Social tabs, because a) this article is about content optimization, and b) it’s plenty long without getting into the readability assessment (which I don’t find useful).
+The Yoast box has five tabs: SEO, Readability, Inclusive Language, Schema, and Social.
+I’m only going to focus on the SEO, Schema, and Social tabs, because a) this article is about content optimization, and b) it’s plenty long without getting into the readability assessment (which I don’t find useful for most audiences).

 The SEO tab presents your scores using the familiar green light/red light system.